-The DFT time series analysis gives the wrong periods for the original data (Figure \ref{FigModelSeven}e: diamond at $P_1=0.542$ and for the residuals (Figure \ref{FigModelSeven}f: diamond at $P_2=1.059$.
-The DFT also gives wrong $p(t)$ trend coefficients $M_0=0.670$, $M_1=-0.025$ and $M_2=0.406$ (Figure \ref{FigModelSeven}g: dashed black line).
-The DFT model $g_{\mathrm{DFT}}(t)$ (black continuous line) deviates from the data $y_i$ (black dots).
-This deviation is largest at the beginning and the end of the simulated data sample.
+DFT time series analysis gives the wrong periods for the original data (Figure \ref{FigModelSeven}e: diamond at $P_1=0.542$ and for the residuals (Figure \ref{FigModelSeven}f: diamond at $P_2=1.059$.
+DFT also gives wrong $p(t)$ trend coefficients $M_0=0.670$, $M_1=-0.025$ and $M_2=0.406$ (Figure \ref{FigModelSeven}g: dashed black line).
+DFT model $g_{\mathrm{DFT}}(t)$ (black continuous line) deviates from the data $y_i$ (black dots).
+This deviation is largest at the beginning and the end of the simulated {time series}.
 In our Figure \ref{FigModelSeven}h, the black dots denote the detrended data $y(t_i) - p_{\mathrm{DFT}}(t_i)$, the continuous black line denotes the detrended DFT model $g_{\mathrm{DFT}}(t)-p_{\mathrm{DFT}}(t)$ and the continuous thick red line denotes pure sine signal $s_{\mathrm{y,DFT}}(t)$ detected from the original data.
-The DFT model $g_{\mathrm{DFT}}(t)$ gives very low amplitude for the pure sine signal $s_{\mathrm{\epsilon,DFT}}(t)$ detected from the residuals (continuous thinner blue line).
-The correct simulated peak to peak amplitude for this second signal is much larger, $A_2=2.$ The DFT model residuals (blue dots) are offset to -1.5 level and show strong trends.
+DFT model $g_{\mathrm{DFT}}(t)$ gives very low amplitude for the pure sine signal $s_{\mathrm{\epsilon,DFT}}(t)$ detected from the residuals (continuous thinner blue line).
+The correct simulated peak to peak amplitude for this second signal is much larger, $A_2=2.$ DFT model residuals (blue dots) are offset to -1.5 level and show strong trends.

-The DCM time series analysis succeeds for Model 7 simulated data.
-The DFT time series analysis fails, as predicted by Equations \ref{EqTooShort}-\ref{EqSine}.
+DCM analysis succeeds for Model 7 simulated {time series}.
+DFT analysis fails, as predicted by Equations \ref{EqTooShort}-\ref{EqSine}.